jdelberm/cstrike-resized-fonts/README.md

-This mod resizes the fonts of the chat, center HUD and default text, setting a more appropiate size accordinly to what it used to be before the update of 18 february 2025 of Counter Strike Source, where font family got updated and was made scalable.
+This mod resizes the fonts of the chat, center HUD and default text, setting a more appropiate size accordingly to what it used to be before the update of 18 february 2025 of Counter Strike Source, where font family got updated and was made scalable.

 # Installation
 1. Download and unzip the repository files.
 Keep them in the unzipped folder.